Halloween Kills-2021

 Grade: A-

-Director, Valdimar Jóhannsson’s feature-length film directorial debut is a mixed recipe of eeriness and gorgeous cinematography sprinkled with horror and dread.
-The film is shot entirely in remote Iceland making the texture of the film ominous and haunting.
+Director Valdimar Jóhannsson’s feature-length film directorial debut is a mixed recipe of eeriness and gorgeous cinematography sprinkled with horror and dread.

 It doesn’t need them.
 The low-key musical score is terrific.

-After an extremely slow build, the shit finally hits the fan making the payoff well worth the wait.
+After an extremely slow build, the shit finally hits the fan, making the payoff well worth the wait.

 On their remote farm, María (Rapace) and Ingvar (Guonason) share a peaceful and idyllic life raising sheep.
 They are deeply in love but miss having a child.
-After one of their sheep gives birth to a human/sheep hybrid, they are filled with love and decide to raise it as their own naming her Ada.
-The arrival of Ingvar’s troubled brother Pétur (Bjorn Hlynur Haraldsson) upends their calm family dynamic.
+After one of their sheep gives birth to a human/sheep hybrid, they are filled with love and decide to raise it as their own, naming her Ada.

-Providing an additional hurdle is the arrival of their “daughters” sheep mother who remains outside their house crying for her newborn.
+Providing an additional hurdle is the arrival of their “daughters'” sheep mother, who remains outside their house, crying for her newborn.
 She is determined not to let María and Ingvar steal her baby.
 Does María go too far in a fit of rage?

 Jóhannsson, who also co-wrote the screenplay, fills the film with mystery.
-The first scene is of a herd of horses terrified by some approaching force that arrives at María and Ingvar’s barn.
-Later, featured animals like the sheep, a cat, and a dog seem spooked and alert.
-What is this force and what’s in store for the characters?
+The first scene depicts a herd of horses terrified by an approaching force that arrives at María and Ingvar’s barn.
+Later, featured animals, such as a sheep, a cat, and a dog, seem spooked and alert.

-On the surface, a sheep/human hybrid runs the risk of feeling ridiculous especially as Ada ages and is clad in bright sweaters and jackets.
-She cannot speak but can comprehend and is capable of feeling and emotion.
+On the surface, a sheep/human hybrid runs the risk of feeling ridiculous, especially as Ada ages and is clad in bright sweaters and jackets.
+She cannot speak, but she can comprehend and is capable of feeling and experiencing emotions.
 She is quite human-like and filled with love.
-I, as audiences will, took to her and therefore rooted for her happiness.

 I adore the characters of María and Ingvar.
-Preparing meals together, sipping wine, and playing cards, they take turns with the farmwork and make a wonderful romantic ideal.
+Preparing meals together, sipping wine, and playing cards, they take turns with the farmwork and make a superb romantic ideal.
 It’s never known if they once had a child who died or whether Ada is the first sheep/human hybrid they’ve ever seen.
-They don’t seem completely surprised at the birth.

-When they visit a grave marked with the name Ada, we wonder who the deceased is?
+When they visit a grave marked with the name Ada, we wonder who the deceased is.

-Those who are squeamish about seeing an animal give birth may want to close their eyes during one scene which undoubtedly is a real birth of a lamb.
+Those who are squeamish about seeing an animal give birth may want to close their eyes during one scene, which undoubtedly is a real birth of a lamb.
 I found it beautiful.

-For those wondering who or what Ada’s father is, daddy does finally make an appearance.
+For those wondering who or what Ada’s father is, Daddy does finally make an appearance.

-Lots of questions abound after the credits roll so might there be a sequel offered by Jóhannsson?
+Lots of questions abound after the credits roll, so might there be a sequel offered by Jóhannsson?
 Let’s hope so.

 Final Destination-2000